Best Side Trips On Manaslu Circuit Trek

 Pungen Gompa

-Situated at an altitude of approximately 4,000 meters, Pungen Gompa (also known as Pungyen Gompa) is one of the most spiritually and scenically rewarding side trips.
-It sits on a tranquil ridge near Samagaun.
+Perched at an altitude of approximately 4,000 meters, Pungen Gompa (also spelled Pungyen Gompa) is one of the most scenic and spiritually enriching side trips on the Manaslu Circuit Trek.
+Nestled on a quiet ridge near Samagaun, this cultural detour offers breathtaking views, serene landscapes, and a deep connection to the Tibetan Buddhist traditions of the Nubri region.

 Manaslu Trek